 One of the largest undeveloped gold deposit in the region that can be built in stages to reduce initial Capex.

 Orezone Gold Corp. is a Canadian company with a successful gold discovery track record and mine development experience in Burkina Faso, West Africa.
 The Company owns a 90% interest in Bomboré project with the government of Burkina Faso retaining a 10% carried interest.
 Bomboré is one of the largest undeveloped oxide gold deposit in West Africa, situated 85 km east of the capital city, adjacent to an international highway.
 Bomboré is now fully permitted having received all environmental approvals.
 In July 2018 the Company filed an independent National Instrument (“NI”) 43-101 technical report entitled “Feasibility Study of the Bomboré Gold Project, Burkina Faso”.
-The project benefits from a large underlying sulphide orebody that has been drilled and studied and could be developed as part of a second phase plant expansion at higher gold prices.
+The project benefits from a large underlying sulphide orebody that has been drilled and studied and the Company recently decided to move forward to update its 2018 Feasibility Study to incorporate a future sulphide expansion.

 - Shear-zone hosted: 11 km long x 200 m average width